hyperledger/fabric/docs/source/private_data_tutorial.rst

 This sample demonstrates the use of three private data collections, ``assetCollection``, ``Org1MSPPrivateCollection`` & ``Org2MSPPrivateCollection`` to transfer an asset between Org1 and Org2, using following use case:

 A member of Org1 creates a new asset, henceforth referred as owner.
-The public details of the asset, including the owner, are stored in the private data collection named ``assetCollection``.
+The public details of the asset, including the identity of the owner, are stored in the private data collection named ``assetCollection``.
 The asset is also created with an appraised value supplied by the owner.
 The appraised value is used by each participant to agree to the transfer of the asset, and is only stored in owner organization's collection.
 In our case, the initial appraisal value agreed by the owner is stored in the ``Org1MSPPrivateCollection``.

 To purchase the asset, the buyer needs to agree to the same appraised value as the asset owner.
 In this step, the buyer (a member of Org2) creates an agreement to trade and agree to an appraisal value using smart contract function ``'AgreeToTransfer'``.
 This value is stored in ``Org2MSPPrivateCollection`` collection.
-Now, the asset owner can transfer the asset to the buyer using smart contract function ``'TransferAsset'``, which checks for the conditions that must be met for transfer to succeed.
+Now, the asset owner can transfer the asset to the buyer using smart contract function ``'TransferAsset'``.
+The ``'TransferAsset'`` function uses the hash on the channel ledger to confirm that the owner and the buyer have agreed to the same appraised value before transferring the asset.

 Before we go through the transfer scenario, we will discuss how organizations can use private data collections in Fabric.